St Columba Shipping & International Services Division

 The new ship dominated the scene at Holyhead.
 She was a much needed breath of fresh air to the service which, since the withdrawal of the Hibernia on 3rd October, 1976 and the Cambria on 7th September, 1975, was operated by a variety of stop-gap steam turbine car ferries, including the Duke of Lancaster, the Duke of Rothesay, the Duke of Argyll, the Caledonian Princess, the Avalon and the Dover.
 On Tuesday 19th April the St Columba had a trial run around Holyhead Bay and on Sunday 24th April she was open to the public at Holyhead, an event which attracted 1704 visitors.

 This was a time of celebration for all connected with the link and on Wednesday 27th April the St Columba undertook her inaugural voyage to Dun Laoghaire with members of the Irish Government, British Rail Board, tour operators, journalists and other VIPs onboard.
 There were two sets of officers on board; Capt Len Evans, and Capt John Peters as masters, the latter taking her out of Holyhead.
-Walter Lloyd-Williams and Lewis Pritchard as mates.
-Trevor Salmon and Dai Davies as second mates and Tudor Jones and Glynne Pritchard as third mates.
+Walter Lloyd-Williams and Lewis Pritchard as Chief Officers.
+Trevor Salmon and Dai Davies as Second Officers and Tudor Jones and Glynne Pritchard as Third Officers.
 That evening, guests attended a Dinner at the Royal Marine Hotel, addressed by An Taoiseach (Irish Premier) Mr Liam Cosgrave T.D.
 The Chairman of British Rail, Mr Peter Parker offered a toast to the new ship: "The St Columba as a symbol of strengthened ties between the people of Ireland, the people of Britain and the people of Europe."

 Taking up commercial service on Monday 2nd May the St Columba was an overnight success on the route.
 With a capacity for 2,400 passengers, 335 cars or 36 artics (or a mixture of the two) nothing quite like the ship had ever been seen before on the Irish Sea.
 Little wonder was it that after just over one year in operation the St Columba had carried her one millionth passengers.